You may smile; how can this woman take such pride in providing a bin at a bus stop? Well, she does.

-The Lib Dems gained a seat from Stratford First in Warwickshire.
-The Conservatives held seats in Bromley and Welwyn Hatfield.
+The Lib Dems gained a seated from an independent in Somerset West & Taunton.
+The Conservatives held seats in Aberdeen, Cardiff and Charnwood.

 There was a really good vibe at Party Conference – especially at lots of outstanding fringe events discussing how to give local communities greater powers.